Pennsylvania permits halted for Texas-based pipeline company

 Construction on those three pipelines has drawn blame for causing sinkholes and polluting drinking water and waterways across the state.

-That has resulted in more than $13 million in fines and several temporary shutdown orders from state agencies.
+That has resulted in more than $13 million in fines and several temporary shutdown orders from state agencies, including one last month by the Public Utility Commission that has kept the Mariner East 1 pipeline shut down following a sinkhole that developed in suburban Philadelphia’s Chester County.

 Nearby residents worried over sinkholes along the Mariner East pipelines sued Energy Transfer last summer in federal court.
 Chester County’s district attorney, Tom Hogan, is demanding documents from the company as part of a criminal investigation he opened.